matthewmueller/graph.ql/Readme.md

 # graph.ql

   Faster and simpler technique for creating and querying GraphQL schemas.
-100% compatible with the current GraphQL Schema spec.

 ## Video Course